The conservation of historical keyboard instruments:

 What has led us to the present state of musical instrument restoration?
 Why are we destroying evidence on these instruments as though there were an endless supply of them from which to draw more information, should it accidentally be lost from the one we are working on?
 What are the basic assumptions and the philosophy of restoration that has given rise to the present state of restoration?
 It is what I call “The Existentialist Philosophy of Restoration”.
 The essential tenet of this philosophy is “If it exists, restore it”!
 The only book dealing specifically with the preservation and restoration of musical instruments puts this succinctly: “Where possible the restoration of a deteriorated instrument is commendable”.
 This attitude is basic and unquestioned by many museums, private collectors, restorers and conservators.
 Underlying this attitude is the belief, which I feel to be mistaken, that because an instrument is old and was built in the historical period it must sound better than a modern copy.
 Also there is the mistaken belief that the sound of any given instrument is representative of its builder's usual work.
 But there are good and bad sounding Ruckers instruments - I know this from personal experience.
 The beautiful 1755 Kirkman double-manual harpsichord in the Russell Collection, Edinburgh is a fine piece of furniture, but is disappointing as a musical instrument in comparison with other examples of Kirkman's work.
 Thus even for instruments in sound condition there is no guarantee that they will be either representative or musically instructive after restoration.

 The situation for instruments that are in a damaged or fragile conditions is even more problematical.
 It is pointless to restore an instrument to a pitch below that for which it was designed, or to use strings thinner than those originally intended in order to prevent too great a tension on the structure of the instrument.
 Doing so falsifies the sound of the instrument and the music that will be made on it.
-A decision must be made: either the instrument is able to withstand the string tension at the required pitch and with the correct string gauges or it cannot.
+A decision must be made: either the instrument is able to withstand the string tension at the required pitch and with the correct string gauges, or it cannot.
 If it can, then restoration may be considered, although not necessarily eventually carried out.
 If it cannot then it should not be restored to playing condition.
 Many instruments have been damaged or altered and restoration to playing condition means that some or all of the original scalings, plucking points, structural, mechanical and acoustical parts have to be reconstructed.
 These reconstructions are often based on insufficient or hypothetical evidence from other instruments.
 I say: “What is the point of reconstructing half an instrument unless there is a good certainty that the final sound and touch of the instrument are representative?”.

-To summarize briefly the present situation: the process of restoration of musical instruments is destroying evidence about the very objects that we are supposed to be conserving.
+To summarize the present situation briefly: the process of restoration of musical instruments is destroying evidence about the very objects that we are supposed to be conserving.
 That all processes carried out in musical instrument restorations should be reversible is a commendable ideal, but it is impossible to achieve in practice.
 Instruments should be restored to the most recent state of legitimate musical use, but doing so may involve much conjecture and arbitrary re-construction, and it is often the case that this state may have been introduced in the historical period by someone who was unskilled or unenlightened about what he was doing.
 Restoration to this state would be musically unsatisfactory and restoration to any previous state would involve many irreversible operations to be carried out and the destruction of much of the history of the instrument.
 Many instruments are too fragile, too old, or are unique examples of their kind and restoration of them is therefore out of the question.

 What is the solution to all of these problems?
 Can we go forward and learn from these historical instruments without restoring them and without destroying evidence on the instruments which are, after all, the primary documents?
 One of the suggestions that has been put forward is that copies be made of the instruments, rather than carrying out the restoration of the originals.
 There are many good reasons for doing this.
 The copy will be made of new wood, and there will be no danger that it will be damaged by the string tension.
 Experiments with stringing, pitch, voicing, etc. can be carried out on the copy without any chance of damage to the original.
 The copy can be played an unlimited amount without any restrictions or worry about over-use.
-The copy can be made in the original state of the instrument and any reconstruction can be made and then altered later in the light of new evidence without any harm to the original.
+If the original has been altered, the copy can be made in the original state of the instrument and any reconstruction can be made and then altered later in the light of new evidence without any harm to the original.
 Probably the copy will sound more like the historical instrument did when new than the original would if restored.
 Objections have been made to this suggestion by people saying that copies made by different builders each sound different.
 However, despite the fact that the copies are usually described as 'exact', I know of no copy that has been made on a truly scientific basis.
-The contours of the soundboard thickness have never, as far as I know, been copied exactly, and no one has refined this to copying the soundboard stiffness which is actually the acoustical parameter which is essential to achieve a similar sound in the copy to that in the original.
+The contours of the soundboard thickness have never, as far as I know, ever been copied exactly, and no one has refined this to copying the soundboard stiffness which is actually the acoustical parameter which is essential to achieve a similar sound in the copy to that in the original.

-Carried to its logical extreme, the making of copies of historical instruments would mean that our museums and collections would become galleries filled with modern copies.
+Carried to its logical extreme, the making of copies of historical instruments would mean that our museums and collections would become galleries filled with modern reproductions.
 This would be as unacceptable as if our great painting galleries put all the originals into storage and out of harm’s way and exhibited copies instead.
 Nonetheless the acoustical and musical function that a musical instrument has to serve does argue in favour of the making of copies in some of those cases discussed above.

 Also, closely related to the making of copies is that of making replacement actions for some instruments.
 Because it is really the mechanical part of a keyboard instrument that suffers from over use, the making of a new set of keyboards, and jacks or piano hammers allows a popular instrument to be used as much as desired.
 At the Russell Collection in Edinburgh, we have decided to restore our 1608 Andreas Ruckers double-manual harpsichord with a modern set of keyboards and jacks.
 We have also decided to make a replacement action for the unique early-English grand piano of 1772 by Americus Backers.
 The Ringve Museum, Trondheim, in Norway has decided to commission a replacement action for their 1783 fortepiano by Andreas Stein.
 Replacement actions are especially important in early pianos since the original actions can be preserved separately with their original (if worn) leathers and action cloths which would otherwise have to be replaced.